intermernet/watchdog/README.md

 `watchdog -task="rm -Rf ~/secret_docs" -time=168h -port=80 -local=false -stealth=true -reseturl=/` will run the server on TCP/IP port 80, will delete the specified directory in 1 week if not accessed at `http://your.ip.address/` to reset the timer.
 The timer can be restarted after it expires by accessing `http://your.ip.address/restart/` .
 Accessing either URL will return a `404: Not Found` error, but will still reset or restart the timer.

 `watchdog -task="shutdown now" -time=30m -port=1337 -onetime=true -reseturl=/r3537/` will run the server on TCP/IP port 1337, will shutdown the server in 30 minutes if not accessed at `http://localhost:1337/r3537/` to reset the timer.
 The program will exit after the timer expires.
 Accessing the reset URL will present the timer and task information.
 Accessing the restart URL will return a `404: Not Found` error, and will have no function.

+`watchdog -task=~/release_secret_documents.sh -time=24h -proxyurl=https://www.google.com.au/search?q=secret+documents` will run the server on TCP/IP port 8080, will run the specified shell script in 1 day if not accessed at `http://localhost:8080/reset/` to reset the timer.
+The timer can be restarted after it expires by accessing `http://localhost:8080/restart/` .
+Accessing either URL will redirect to the url specified by `-proxyurl`.